 5. Reading aloud creates a family bond, especially if there are siblings listening as well.
 Your children will fondly look back on their memories of listening to you read aloud, giggle over how you did “all the voices,” and fondly recall favorites stories heard at your knee.
 Just because a book is considered “children’s” literature, doesn’t mean it’s childish.
 Many of my favorite books are written for children!
 A good story is a good story, and you will find that you enjoy many great books just as much (if not more!) than you children.

 1. Reading to your children, daily, starting when they are very young, will build their attention span.
-A child who’s been read to his whole life will be able to concentrate and pay attention to something for far longer than a child who spends all of his time playing video games or watching television.
+A child who’s been read to their whole life will be able to concentrate and pay attention to something for far longer than a child who spends all of their time playing video games or watching television.

 But most importantly – reading to your children will give them a love of literature.
-I mourn for the children who grow up thinking Winnie the Pooh is just a brightly colored cartoon character and never get to meet Charlotte and Wilbur, Sara Crewe, Charlie Bucket and Tom Sawyer.
-Reading aloud will give them a respect for the written word, introduce them to the wide world and the great conversation and build their cultural literacy.
-It will give them a legacy of great literature to pass on to their own children.
+I mourn for the children who grow up thinking Winnie the Pooh is just a brightly colored cartoon character and never get to meet Charlotte and Wilbur, Sara Crewe, Charlie Bucket, and Tom Sawyer.
+Reading aloud will give them a respect for the written word, introduce them to the wide world and the great conversation, and build their cultural literacy.
+It will give them a legacy of great literature that they can then pass on to their own children.

 Emily Cook is the author and creator of the secular homeschool curriculum Build Your Library, a literature-based K-12 program infused with the teachings of Charlotte Mason.
 She writes full year lesson plans as well as shorter topical unit studies.
 Emily has been homeschooling her four children in Southern NH for 17 years.
 She is passionate about reading aloud to children of all ages and loves to share her love of literature with others.
 She and her family also makes incredibly dorky videos about homeschooling, books and more on Youtube at ARRRGH!
 Schooling.
 You can follow her on Facebook, Twitter and Pinterest.